-J.1 University Job Organisation
+University Job Organisation

 - a.
 The explanation relating to the application of University Job Organisation (UFO), including a guide to the automated organisation instrument. - b.
-Objections Regulations regarding Job Organisation at Dutch Universities. - c.
+Regulations Nationwide Commission Job Classification at Dutch Universities. - c.
 The appendices referred to in a and b can be consulted on www.vsnu.nl.

-J.2 Social security
+Social security